jeswin/nullauth/README.md

 Login with username=(username@website), timestamp=(utc_milliseconds);APP_SIGNATURE_STRING
 ```

-* User signs challenge with private key and sends it to the server.
+* User verifies the app signature, signs challenge with his or her private key, and sends it to the server.

 * Server verifies the username, and if the utcmilliseconds is recent enough returns a session token and optional expiry.
 If expiry is not set, it is left to the app.